fuglaro/filet-lignux/README.md

 ~/.config/filetlignux/start
 ```

+# Future Considerations
+* ? remove vim configs (make standard)
+* ? wst vs alacritty
+* ? alacritty doesn't work on
+* ? simpler feh dependency for
+* enhance xdg_open settings
+* better theme for gtk-x
+* switch to Nerd Font
+* neovim with IDE settings like nvchad. or just nvchad
+* update gif to all the new cool things (see filetwm)
+* put prefered application launcher wrappers in the bin folder

 # Thanks to, grateful forks, and contributions

 We stand on the shoulders of giants.
 They own this, far more than I do.